chrisdedman/project-report-latex/README.md

 > [!NOTE]
 >
-> If you want to include a custom cover page, add the cover_page.pdf to the root directory and uncomment the line in `report.tex` that includes it.
+> If you want to include a custom cover page, add the cover_page.pdf to the root directory and uncomment the line in `template_final_report.tex` that includes it.

 ## 📌 Features